undeterred965/ws/README.md

 ### Monitors temperature, pressure, humidity
 Weather Station webpages served by a Pi.
 Sensor is a BME680 by Pimoroni

 The html and php files are placed in /var/www/html.
-The py files and sh file are placed in /home/pi/scripts.
+The py and sh files are placed in /home/pi/scripts.

 The webpages are served by Apache2 which must be setup along with the BME680 python library from Pimoroni.